-Accommodation: If you want to rough it, you can sleep for cheap!
-Let’s face it, you don’t need more than a clean sheet, a mattress and a mosquito net – do ya?! if that’s your only prerequisites then $2-$5 rooms are easy to find
+If you want to rough it, you can sleep for cheap!
+Let’s face it, you don’t need more than a clean sheet, a mattress and a mosquito net – do ya?!
+If that’s your only prerequisites then $2-$5 rooms are easy to find

-Food: Eat local and you’ll eat well.
-For pittance.
+Eat local and you’ll eat well.
+For a pittance.
 Stay away from the eateries featured in your guidebook and you’ll wallet will reap the benefits!
-Food here is distinctly average regardless of how much you spend, so you might as well spend $1 for an average meal than $10!
+Food here is distinctly average regardless of how much you spend, so you might as well spend $1 for an average meal than $10.

-The general route north: I arrived via land (standard) from Mozambique in a horrible dalla-dalla, which is a minibus designed for 12 people although I’m not sure if the driver was aware of this as he squeezed the 27th person in the van for the 4 hour journey!
+I arrived via land (standard) from Mozambique in a horrible dalla-dalla.
+That’s a minibus designed for 12 people although I’m not sure if the driver was aware of this as he squeezed the 27th person in the van for the 4 hour journey!

 - From the border you can jump in another minibus to the industrial city of Blantyre, spend a day or two there.